7 Common Side Effects of Diabetes

 6. Stroke

-Diabetics are also at an increased risk of suffering from a stroke.
+People with diabetes are also at an increased risk of suffering a stroke.
 There are several mechanisms behind the cause of this association.
 One is a process called endothelial dysfunction, which involves inflammation and damage to the body’s arteries.
 In this case, the health and function of the arteries becomes compromised, leading to inflammation and stiffness and increasing the amount of atherosclerosis or plaques.
 With thicker plaques and inflexible arteries, the patient is at higher risk of a blockage or blot clot.
 Those with diabetes also have an elevated risk of high blood pressure, which concurrently raises the risk of a stroke.

 7. Nerve Damage